ahmattox/mtg-scripting-toolkit/README.md

 $ yarn run tsx ./scripts/my-script-file-name
 ```

-In the examples, input and output is handled a few ways.
-Input may be arguments
+In the [example scripts](scripts/examples), input and output is handled a few
-or prompts, and may be paths to files for working with things like lists of
+ways.
+Input may be arguments or prompts, and may be paths to files for working
-cards.
-Since this is intended for quick data analysis and transformation, output
+with things like lists of cards.
+Since this is intended for quick data analysis
-is mostly just printed to the console for simplicity.
+and transformation, output is mostly just printed to the console for simplicity.

-See comments in individual examples for more specific options.
+See comments in [individual examples](scripts/examples) for more specific kinds
+of things you can do.

 ## Components